Aeshna mutata Blair Nikula

 State Ranking Justification

-To date, this species has been recorded from just 15 localities in the state.
+This species is extant at 25 locations in New York.
 The distribution of these records is widespread and the species' principal habitat, vegetated ponds, pools and bogs (Nikula et al. 2003, Dunkle 2000), is also widespread, but localized.
 These considerations suggest that existing collection locations are not an accurate representation of the actual number of populations.
-However, the species is thought to be fairly local in New York and other states, and the apparent preference for fishless ponds with spatterdock may also indicate that the number of undiscovered populations may not be large.
+However, the species is thought to be fairly local in New York and other states, and the apparent preference for fishless ponds with Spatterdock Water Lilies may also indicate that the number of undiscovered populations may not be large.
 It is likely that there are particular qualities such as water depth, bottom substrate type, amount and type of aquatic vegetation, pH, and the absence of certain types of fish, that make some lakes and ponds suitable while others are not suitable.
 In addition, there are a number of actual or potential threats to the types of waters occupied by this species.

 Short-term Trends